biophiliarts

 Jo Moulton JOMO

-Modern biology has produced a genuinely new way of looking at the world so that we understand and value other organisms and ourselves.
+Modern biology has produced a genuinely new way of looking at the world so that we value other organisms and ourselves.

 “With ‘biophilia’ comes a restless curiosity, an urge to investigate and discover the elusive places where we meet Nature, where she plays on our senses with colors and forms, perfumes and smells.”

-Modern biology has produced a genuinely new way of looking at the world so that we understand and value other organisms and ourselves.
+Modern biology has produced a genuinely new way of looking at the world so that we value other organisms and ourselves.

 Landscape Architect Kopotek 1 Berlin